akshaykumarbedre/Intelligent-Inventory-Management-System-/README.md

 **Usage**

+Run:  python application.py
+open local host: You can use the backorder prediction model (optinal)
 Run training_pipeline.py to update the model with new data set

-Run:  python application.py
-open local host: You can use the backorder prediction model

 **Note**